DW-UX/DistantWorldsExpanded/README.md

 button.
 Hotkeys in start menu not available for now.
 If you Alt-Tab from game then first hotkey combination will be ignored (Known bug)
 ## x64:
-Latest stable version EM have support of x64 and x86 platforms in single exe.
-Newer beta version may drop x86 support
+Latest version of EM support only x64 (x86 was dropped after switching to .net6+).

 ## Game startup speed:
 EM mod massively improved startup time.
 Approximate loading time on myPC: